-New York's Carmel area is perfect for retirees looking for a tranquil, small town setting with plenty of outdoor recreation yet still close to big-city entertainment.
+New York's Carmel area is perfect for retirees looking for a tranquil, small-town setting with plenty of outdoor recreation yet still close to big-city entertainment.
 Clarkstown, Cortlandt, Yorktown Heights, Middletown, and Central Valley are just some of the cities that make up the Carmel area, which is scattered across the counties of Rockland, Dutchess, Orange, Putnam, and Westchester.

 The Great Outdoors

-Baby Boomers who love spending time outdoors and want to remain active throughout their retirement will fall in love with the Carmel area.
+Active adults who love spending time outdoors and want to remain active throughout their retirement will fall in love with the Carmel area.
 There are plenty of state parks, rugged terrain, mountains, hiking trails, nature sanctuaries, woodlands, lakes, and the popular Hudson River Valley that provides additional boating and water activities.

 Outdoor enthusiasts are surrounded by nature in every corner of the region.
 Blauvelt State Park, Hook Mountain State Park, and Palisades Interstate Park all offer hiking trails, picnic areas, and scenic woodlands for a beautiful afternoon adventure.

 The 1,538-acre Blue Mountain Reservation in Westchester County provides miles of scenic trails for mountain biking, strolling, and challenging hiking with two large peaks: Mt.
 Spitzenberg and Blue Mountain.
-The Franklin D. Roosevelt State Park in Yorktown Heights also offers active adults a public swimming pool, lake, pond, ball fields, and hiking trails.
+The Franklin D. Roosevelt State Park in Yorktown Heights also offers active adults a public swimming pool, a lake, a pond, ball fields, and hiking trails.
 The 170-acre Lake Mohegan offers more hiking trails and swimming areas.
 The Hudson River Valley offers additional recreational activities and lush landscapes.
-Retirees can go boating, canoeing, or kayaking along the Delaware or Hudson rivers.
+Also, retirees can go boating, canoeing, or kayaking along the Delaware or Hudson rivers.

 Trails, Courses, and Mountains

-They can also tour the Dutchess County Wine Trail that connects two wineries and features vineyards, orchards, and farms in a beautiful valley.
+Active adults can also tour the Dutchess County Wine Trail that connects two wineries and features vineyards, orchards, and farms in a beautiful valley.
 Golfers will also love having multiple courses in the area, ensuring their next game is never far away.
 In Westchester County, retirees can play at Hollow Brook Golf Club, Mohansic Golf Course, and Anglebrook Golf Club.

 The Carmel area enjoys a four-season climate with occasional severe thunderstorms due to its location between the Atlantic Coast and the Great Lakes.
 Summers are warm and humid with temperatures ranging between 70 and 80 degrees while winters can get cold with temperatures dipping below zero with heavy snowfall.
-Baby Boomers who are looking to relocate to a beautiful yet quiet country setting with plenty of outdoor recreation and convenient access to New York City will love the Carmel area in Eastern New York.
+Active adults who are looking to relocate to a beautiful yet quiet country setting with plenty of outdoor recreation and convenient access to New York City will love the Carmel area in Eastern New York.